 - If you eFiled your 2020 return on or before March 15, 2021 and reported unemployment income, and you want to adjust your income tax return based on the American Rescue plan as of March 12, 2021, you do not have to do anything.
 The IRS has confirmed that they will issue refunds for taxpayers who reported all of their unemployment income as taxable income.
 On March 31, 2021 the IRS announced the money will be automatically refunded during the spring and summer of 2021 to taxpayers who filed their tax return reporting unemployment compensation on or before March 15, 2021.
 Information about a payment status or lookup tool has not been provided.

-- If you eFiled on or after March 16, 2021 and reported unemployment income, the eFile tax app will calculate all necessary adjustments; you do not have to do anything else.
+- If you eFiled on or after March 16, 2021 and reported unemployment income, the eFile tax app will have calculated all necessary adjustments; you do not have to do anything else.
 More details below.

-Step 3, Option 1: If you reported unemployment income and you e-Filed before March 16, 2021 and your return got accepted by the IRS and you want to adjust the incomes tax for unemployment benefits due to the Stimulus 3 legislation, however do NOT file a tax amendment.
+If you reported unemployment income and you e-Filed before March 16, 2021 and your return got accepted by the IRS and you want to adjust the incomes tax for unemployment benefits due to the Stimulus 3 legislation, do NOT file a tax amendment.
 The IRS should issue you an additional refund.
 Only file an amendment if you were newly eligible for tax credits as part of the change.

-Step 3, Option 2: If you reported unemployment income and you e-Filed on or after March 16, 2021, the eFile.com tax app will adjust your income tax for the reported unemployment income you entered.
-You do not have to take additional steps.
-The tax app will generate the Unemployment Compensation Exclusion Worksheet - see below - as part of your tax return:
+If you reported unemployment income and you e-Filed on or after March 16, 2021, the eFile.com tax app would have made this adjustment and added the Unemployment Compensation Exclusion Worksheet - see below - as part of your tax return: